 The final signal processing stage is a sum-of-products decimating filter with programmable coefficients.
-A simplified block diagram is shown below.
+Figure 45 shows a simplified block diagram.
 The data memories I-RAM and Q-RAM store the 256 most recent complex samples from the previous filter stage with 18-bit resolution.
 The coefficient memory, C-RAM, stores up to 256 coefficients with 20-bit resolution.
 On each CLK cycle one tap for I and one tap for Q is calculated using the same coefficients.
-The I and Q accumulators provide 3-bits of headroom.
+The I and Q accumulators provide 3 bits of headroom.
 This headroom allows the output of the RCF filter to contain 23 significant bits.

-Figure xx.
+Figure 45.
 RAM Coefficient Filter Block Diagram

-The maximum number of taps this filter can calculate, $N{taps}$ , is given by the equation below.
-The value $N{taps}$ -1 is written to the AD6620 internal address space at address 30C hex.
-The decimation ratio of this filter, $M{RCF}$ , may be programmed from 1 to 32.
-The input rate into the RCF is $f{SAMP5}$ . $N{CH}$ is equal to two for Diversity Channel Real input mode; otherwise $N{CH} = 1$ .
+The maximum number of taps this filter can calculate, N{TAPS} , is given by the equation below.
+The value N{TAPS} minus 1 is written to the AD6620 internal address space at address 30C hex.
+The decimation ratio of this filter, M{RCF} , may be programmed from 1 to 32.
+The input rate into the RCF is f{SAMP5} .
+N{CH} is equal to two for Diversity Channel Real Input mode; otherwise $N{CH} = 1$.

-$$N{taps} \le \frac{\min\left(\frac{f{CLK} \cdot M{RCF}}{f{SAMP5}}, 256\right)}{N{CH}}$$
+$$N{TAPS} \le \frac{\min\left(\frac{f{CLK} \times M{RCF}}{f{SAMPS}}, 256\right)}{N{CH}}$$

-The RCF coefficients are located in addresses 0x000 to 0x0FF and are interpreted as 20-bit 2's complement numbers.
+The RCF coefficients are located in addresses 0x000 to 0x0FF and are interpreted as 20-bit twos complement numbers.
 When writing the coefficient RAM, the lower addresses will be multiplied by relatively older data from the CIC5 and the higher coefficient addresses will be multiplied by relatively newer data from the CIC5.
-The coefficients need not be symmetric and the coefficient length, Ntaps, may be even or odd.
+The coefficients need not be symmetric and the coefficient length, N{TAPS}, may be even or odd.
 If the coefficients are symmetric, then both sides of the impulse response must be written into the coefficient RAM.

-The RCF stores the data from the CIC5 into a 256x36 RAM.
-256x18 is assigned to I data and 256x18 is assigned to Q data.
-The RCF uses the RAM as a circular buffer, so 09/03/98 that it is difficult to know in which address a particular data element is stored.
+The RCF stores the data from the CIC5 into a 256×36 RAM.
+256×18 is assigned to I data and 25×18 is assigned to Q data.
+The RCF uses the RAM as a circular buffer, so that it is difficult to know in which address a particular data element is stored.
 To avoid start-up transients due to undefined data RAM values, the data RAM should be cleared upon initialization.
-The RCF utilizes the number of data RAM locations equal to $N{\text{taps}} \cdot N{\text{CH}}$ , rounded up to the nearest even number, starting from address 0x100, so these are the only values that need be cleared.
+The RCF utilizes the number of data RAM locations equal to $N{TAPS} \times N{CH}$, rounded up to the nearest even number, starting from address 0x100, so these are the only values that need be cleared.

-When the RCF is triggered to calculate a filter output, it starts by multiplying the oldest value in the data RAM by the first coefficient (located by the RCF ${OFF}$ register in address 0x30B).
-This value is accumulated with the products of newer data words multiplied by the subsequent locations in the coefficient RAM until the coefficient address RCF ${OFF}$ +N ${taps}$ -1 is reached.
+When the RCF is triggered to calculate a filter output, it starts by multiplying the oldest value in the data RAM by the first coefficient (located by the RCF{OFF} register in address 0x30B).
+This value is accumulated with the products of newer data words multiplied by the subsequent locations in the coefficient RAM until the coefficient address RCF{OFF} + N{TAPS}-1 is reached.